Dawn-o/Oauth-PHP/README.md

 ### Step 4: Run the Project

-To run the project, you have two options: using XAMPP or the PHP built-in server.
+To run the project, you can using XAMPP

-#### Option 1: Using XAMPP

 1. **Install and Configure XAMPP:**